 Hanoi Ceramic Mosaic Mural - The Mosaic That Holds A Guinness World Record

-Hanoi Ceramic Mosaic Mural or Hanoi Ceramic Road is a ceramic mosaic mural along the walls of the Red River dyke system in Hanoi.
-With walls covered with mosaic images representing Vietnamese history, culture and tradition, this is not only a gate into the discovery of Vietnam and its people but also an unbelievable and delicate artwork.
-Nowhere in the world can tourists find such ceramic road that is as long, beautiful and culturally based as this.
+Hanoi Ceramic Mosaic Mural or Hanoi Ceramic Road is a ceramic mosaic mural along the walls of the Red River dike system in Hanoi.
+With walls covered with mosaic images representing Vietnamese history, culture, and tradition, this is not only a gate into the discovery of Vietnam and its people but also an unbelievable and delicate artwork.
+Nowhere in the world can tourists find such ceramic road that is as long, beautiful and culturally based on this.